-Whey protein isolate: We feel even better eating candy when it has great macros, and you?
-Give me a healthy protein ball over a good for nothing sugary fat ball any day!
+Whey protein isolate: We feel even better eating candy when it has great macros – it’s the perfect excuse!

 I always prefer unflavored whey powder because I buy it in bulk and can use it in all of my recipes, be them sweet or savory.
 But if you have vanilla flavored whey protein powder, you can totally use it instead.

 You might want to omit the sweetener and the vanilla extract, depending on how sweet/vanilla-y your specific brand of protein powder is already.